CFAES Health and Wellness Champions

-Dan Remley, associate professor and field specialist for Nutrition and Wellness, along with colleagues from the Kirwan Institute for the Study of Race and Ethnicity, Michigan State University and the University of Wisconsin, co-authored "An Expanded Understanding of the Ethical Importance of Civic Engagement in Food Sourcing Decisions at the Institutional Level" in the Public Philosophy Journal; co-authord a manuscript for the American Journal of Health Behavior: Chronic Health Condition Influences on Client Perceptions of Limited or Non-choice Food Pantries in Low-income, Rural Communities.
+Dan Remley, associate professor and field specialist for Nutrition and Wellness, was quoted in CFAES Chow Line: Food Safety Knowledge, Not Luck, Needed to Cook Corned Beef Safely for St. Patrick’s Day (March 11, 2022); Cooking Corned Beef Safely, (March 12, 2021); Saving Money on Meals Using Slow Cookers (January 22, 2021); Black Licorice Warnings and Tips for Safe Halloween Celebrations (October 16, 2020); Help for Family Members Dealing with Diabetes (July 19, 2019); Dan, along with colleagues from the Kirwan Institute for the Study of Race and Ethnicity, Michigan State University and the University of Wisconsin, co-authored "An Expanded Understanding of the Ethical Importance of Civic Engagement in Food Sourcing Decisions at the Institutional Level" in the Public Philosophy Journal; co-authord a manuscript for the American Journal of Health Behavior: Chronic Health Condition Influences on Client Perceptions of Limited or Non-choice Food Pantries in Low-income, Rural Communities.

 Susan Zies, Wood County Extension Educator, along with colleagues from Kansas State University and South Dakota State University, co-authored Examining the Role of Youth Empowerment in Preventing Adolescence Obesity in Low-Income Communities.
 The manuscript, accepted for publication in the Journal of Adolescence, will soon be published in ScienceDirect.

-Mike Betz, assistant professor and Extension state specialist, co-authored “Wage and Employment Growth in America’s Drug Epidemic: Is All Growth Created Equal?” in the American Journal of Agricultural Economics (September 11, 2018)
+Mike Betz, associate professor and Extension state specialist, co-authored “Wage and Employment Growth in America’s Drug Epidemic: Is All Growth Created Equal?” in the American Journal of Agricultural Economics (September 11, 2018)

 Jami Dellifield, Hardin County Extension Educator, and Amanda Raines, Hardin County 4-H Extension Educator, authored "Your Thought Matter: Navigating Mental Health."
 The 40-page publication, recently approved by national 4-H peer review, is available at extensionpubs.osu.edu/your-thoughts-matter-navigating-mental-health.
 Overview: What does mental health really mean?
 How many people are affected by mental health issues?
 Be part of the solution by learning the answers to those questions and more.

-Carolyn Gunther, associate professor and Extension state specialist, was quoted in CFAES Chow Line: Simple Suppers Make Mealtimes Fun and Easy for Families, Kids (August 3, 2018); published an article titled "Feasibility and acceptability of technology-based caregiver engagement strategies delivered in a summertime childhood obesity prevention intervention: results from an internal pilot of the Camp NERF (Nutrition, Education, Recreation, and Fitness)” in Springer Nature’s Journal – BMC Pilot and Feasibility Studies.
+Carolyn Gunther, associate professor and Extension state specialist, is first and corresponding author on a new paper recently accepted by BMC Public Health.
+The article is titled “Child diet and health outcomes of the simple suppers program: a 10-week, 2-group quasi-experimental family meals trial”; was quoted in CFAES Chow Line: Simple Suppers Make Mealtimes Fun and Easy for Families, Kids (August 3, 2018); published an article titled "Feasibility and acceptability of technology-based caregiver engagement strategies delivered in a summertime childhood obesity prevention intervention: results from an internal pilot of the Camp NERF (Nutrition, Education, Recreation, and Fitness)” in Springer Nature’s Journal – BMC Pilot and Feasibility Studies.

-Kate Shumaker, Holmes County Extension educator, was quoted in CFAES Chow Line: Fridge Organization Key to Lessening Foodborne Illness Risk (September 21, 2018); Canning and Home Food Preservation (August 30, 2018); Two Cutting Boards are Better Than One (August 17, 2018)
+Kate Shumaker, Holmes County Extension educator, was quoted in CFAES Chow Line: Food Safety After a Power Outage or Flood (June 21, 2019); Hard-boiled Eggs Safer Choice than Soft-boiled Eggs for Easter (April 19, 2019); New Tool Offers Chefs Guidance on Food Safety (March 28, 2018); Fridge Organization Key to Lessening Foodborne Illness Risk (September 21, 2018); Canning and Home Food Preservation (August 30, 2018); Two Cutting Boards are Better Than One (August 17, 2018)